CalHenry/job-scraper-llm-comparison/README.md

 - **resultats**: job offer information
 - **totalCount**: total number of offers found

-The request asks for 20 objects from the first page to limit the amount of data.
+The request is set up to asks for 20 objects from the first page to limit the amount of data.
 ```json
 "pagination": {"range": 20, "startIndex": 0},
 ```